About

 But did you know that thumbprint cookies originated in Sweden?
 These cookies are called Hallongrotta/hallongrottor in Swedish, meaning “raspberry cave”!

 While you can fill the thumbprint in the middle with any type of jam you like, I’ll be using raspberry jam here, because that’s the flavor of classic thumbprint cookies!
+But I have filled these before with strawberry jam, plum jam, fig jam, and grape jelly too.

 Are thumbprint cookies the same as shortbread cookies?